Academic & Physical Accommodations

 Textbooks on Tape

-Students who have documentation that supports the need for taped texts may request textbooks on tape from the Director of Student Support Services, who maintains an institutional membership to RFB&D (Recording for the Blind and Dyslexic).
+Students who have documentation that supports the need for taped texts may request textbooks on tape from the Director of Student Life, who maintains an institutional membership to RFB&D (Recording for the Blind and Dyslexic).
 Recorded texts loaned from RFB&D are free of charge to students who have purchased textbooks in the CCC College Store.
 It is the student’s responsibility to request books on tape and to provide necessary information needed to order the books.
 Tape players can be checked out in the library on a first come first served basis.

 Reader services are provided for blind, visually impaired and students with learning disabilities whose documentation supports this service.
 Readers record text, course material, and tests onto audiotape.
 They may also accompany students to class or read aloud to students depending on documented needs.
-Reader services are coordinated by the Director of Student Support Services.
+Reader services are coordinated by the Director of Student Life.

 It is important for some students to sit in the front row and near the instructor.
 Front row seating generally limits distractions and allows opportunity for frequent eye contact with the instructor.